jenkinsci/pull-request-monitoring-plugin/README.md

 #### Default Dashboard

+> 💡 **Reference build search**:
+>
+> The [git-forensics-api](https://www.jenkins.io/doc/pipeline/steps/git-forensics/) plugin allows to find a reference build for a pull request build.
+> This is already pre-installed as a mandatory dependency.
+It is highly recommended using this plugin and
+> to search for the reference build in the pipeline with `discoverGitReferenceBuild()` (or configure it via the Jenkins UI).
+> For more information please visit the [plugin page](https://www.jenkins.io/doc/pipeline/steps/git-forensics/) or have a
+> look into an example [pipeline](etc/Jenkinsfile.default).

 To start with an empty dashboard, there are two ways, which are provided by the plugin:

 1. Do nothing.
 If the run is part of a pull request, the corresponding